Academics

 Experiential Learning

 SLP students complete four semesters of clinical experience.
-In your first semester of Clinic (Clinic 1), you’ll engage in meaningful clinical experiences under the guidance of highly skilled supervisors in the on-campus speech clinic.
+In your first semester of Clinic (Clinic 1), you’ll engage in meaningful clinical experiences under the guidance of highly skilled supervisors in the on-campus Speech-Language Center where faculty and students provide pro bono services to the Charlotte population.
 Individuals of all ages from surrounding communities come to the center for diagnostic and therapeutic services.

 Consistent with ASHA guidelines, both on-campus and off-campus clinical assignments provide you with hands-on experience evaluating and/or treating children and adults with various diagnoses, disorders, and impairments, such as language, cognitive-linguistic, and swallowing disorders.
 While many of our external clinical sites are accessible by public transportation, not all are.
 Consequently, you must have access to a car during the semesters you are enrolled in Clinics 2 through 4.